 Welcome to my website.
 I am a professor of sociology at the University of California, Santa Barbara.
 I am also affiliated with the Latin American and Iberian Studies Program, and with the Global and International Studies Program at UCSB.
-My scholarly research focuses on: macro and comparative sociology, globalization and transnationalism, political economy, political sociology, development and social change, Latin America and the Third World, and Latina/o studies.
+My scholarly research focuses on: macro and comparative sociology, globalization and transnationalism, political economy, political sociology, development and social change, immigration, Latin America and the Third World, and Latina/o studies.

 As a scholar-activist I attempt to link my academic work to struggles in the United States, in the Americas, and around the world for social justice, popular empowerment, participatory democracy, and people-centered development.